Your consent is required

 3. Forecast the year ahead

 At this stage, you’ll want to decide on a budgeting approach.
-There are two well-known budget methods, incremental budgeting and zero-based budgeting.
+There are two well-known budget methods, incremental and zero-based budgeting.
 Incremental budgeting is relatively quick and easy.
 You simply add a set percentage on your prior year’s costs.

 Let’s stick with the fuel consumption example we’ve been using for this post.
 You might add 2% more to your budget to cover an increase in fuel prices.
 But you may also want to ask whether the prior year’s fuel costs made sense.
 Could it have been possible to cut unnecessary trips or keep tyres at optimal inflation levels?
 With incremental budgeting, there’s no process for addressing inefficiencies.